 “I always appreciated having people to let me vent or cry to,” adds Duffy.
 An open door puts the ball in the mother’s court and can allow for communication when she’s ready.

-After crowdsourcing these thoughts and living through my own experience, it seems there are five routes you can take when sending a message to support your loved ones:
+After crowdsourcing these thoughts and living through my own experience, I have a few pieces of advice when sending a message to support your loved ones:

-- If you know this parent is a fan of humor (and their baby is past danger/is doing well), a moment of levity can be appreciated.
+If you know this parent’s sense of humor (and their baby is past danger and is doing well), a moment of levity might be appreciated.
 Send over an inside joke or funny memory.

-- Tell them you’re there if they need to talk it out.
+Tell them you’re there if they need to talk it out.
 No fears.
 No expectations.
-And certainly no judgement.
+And certainly no judgment.